Educators Fear And Embrace Calls For Concealed Carry In The Classroom

 Richard Schwab is an education professor at UConn who trains school leaders.
 He said teachers should be armed, but not with a weapon.

-"I think what we arm teachers with is knowledge," he said, adding that he's against arming teachers, but they should be prepared for school shootings.
+"I think what we arm teachers with is knowledge," he said, adding that teachers should be prepared for school shootings, but using a gun shouldn't be part of that preparation.

 "We could never prepare every teacher for every social ill," Schwab said.
 "We really ask a lot of our teachers.
 Is this one more thing?
 Yes.
 Is it the breaking point for teachers and people who want to become teachers?
 I don't think it is."

 However, teacher shortages have been a problem for almost a decade.
 Many have been leaving the profession faster than they can be replaced.
-Enrollment in teacher preparation programs has been declining every year since 2009, according to the U.S. Department of Education.
+Enrollment in teacher preparation programs has been declining nearly every year since 2009, according to the U.S. Department of Education.

 But Schwab said it's other factors — like increased attention on tests and less classroom freedom — that's driving teachers away.
 Possibly giving their lives for their students, isn't one of them.